Can Diastasis recti be fixed?

 Surgery to restore a healthy core and strengthen the abdominal wall is typically combined with removal of excess sagging skin on the abdomen in an abdominoplasty or tummy tuck procedure.
 During surgery, Mr Alex Karidis will bring the rectus abdominis muscle together and reinforce the midline.
 Similar to tightening a corset, the waistline is brought in for a greatly improved contour.

-To find out more about EMSCULPT NEO for diastasis recti, call us on 0207 432 8727 to arrange a consultation.
+To find out more about diastasis recti and your treatment options, call us on 0207 432 8727 to arrange a consultation.